 Explanation of the Danish levels system

 In Danish upper secondary education, subjects are placed in a system of levels in relation to the subject's scope and depth.
 A-level is the highest, and C-level the lowest level.
-As a general rule, the level system is structured in such a way that:

 Assessment of your application